-The relative prevalence of glomus jugulare with respect to other head and neck paraganglioma varies from publication to publication and depending on definition of the terms jugulare, tympanicum and jugulotympanicum.
+The relative prevalence of glomus jugulare with respect to other head and neck paraganglioma varies from publication to publication and depending on the definition of the terms jugulare, tympanicum, and jugulotympanicum.
 Most agree however that they are more common than glomus vagale 3.

-These tumours are seen in adults, typically between 40 and 60 years of age, with a moderate female predilection 3.
+These tumors are seen in adults, typically between 40 and 60 years of age, with a moderate female predilection 3.

 Presentation depends on the degree of middle ear involvement.
 When significant involvement is present then the lesion may cause pulsatile tinnitus and hearing loss.

-Additionally a number of patterns of cranial nerve palsies have been described due to involvement of the nerves at the jugular foramen.
+Additionally, a number of patterns of cranial nerve palsies have been described due to the involvement of the nerves at the jugular foramen.
 These include 3-4:

 - Vernet syndrome (motor paralysis of cranial nerves IX, X, and XI)